mendix/docs/content/appstore/widgets/range-slider.md

 ## 1 Introduction

 You can use the [Range Slider](https://marketplace.mendix.com/link/component/52704/) widget to change a range of values using a slider.
-This range has an upper bound value and a lower bound value, and the whole range stays between the minimum value and maximum value of the slider's track.
+This range has an upper bound value and a lower bound value, and the whole range stays between the minimum and maximum values of the slider.

 {{% alert type="info" %}}
 If you need to set one value, instead of a range of values, you should use the [Slider](https://marketplace.mendix.com/link/component/48786/) widget instead.